Contact Us for a Free Consultation 714-721-4423

 Is a DUI a felony in California?

 A DUI can be a misdemeanor or a felony in California.
-The most common way for a DUI to be a felony in California is if you caused an injury to someone else.
+The most common way for a DUI to be a felony in California is if you cause an injury to someone else.
 The prosecutor's decision whether to charge you with a misdemeanor or a felony offense for a DUI causing an injury is based on several factors.

 Other ways your DUI can be a felony in California: